DuPont de Nemours, Inc. (NYSE:DD) Stock Holdings Decreased by Banque Cantonale Vaudoise

-Banque Cantonale Vaudoise lowered its stake in DuPont de Nemours, Inc. (NYSE:DD) by 11.7% in the 1st quarter, according to its most recent filing with the SEC.
+Banque Cantonale Vaudoise lessened its holdings in shares of DuPont de Nemours, Inc. (NYSE:DD) by 11.7% in the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund owned 30,081 shares of the basic materials company’s stock after selling 3,968 shares during the period.
-Banque Cantonale Vaudoise’s holdings in DuPont de Nemours were worth $2,326,000 as of its most recent SEC filing.
+Banque Cantonale Vaudoise’s holdings in DuPont de Nemours were worth $2,326,000 at the end of the most recent reporting period.

-DuPont de Nemours announced that its board has initiated a share buyback plan on Monday, March 8th that permits the company to buyback $1.50 billion in outstanding shares.
-This buyback authorization permits the basic materials company to reacquire up to 2.7% of its stock through open market purchases.
-Stock buyback plans are usually a sign that the company’s board of directors believes its shares are undervalued.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, June 15th.
+Stockholders of record on Friday, May 28th will be issued a dividend of $0.30 per share.
+The ex-dividend date of this dividend is Thursday, May 27th.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 1.40%.
+DuPont de Nemours’s dividend payout ratio is currently 35.71%.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, June 15th.
-Investors of record on Friday, May 28th will be paid a dividend of $0.30 per share.
-This represents a $1.20 annualized dividend and a yield of 1.40%.
-The ex-dividend date is Thursday, May 27th.
-DuPont de Nemours’s dividend payout ratio is presently 35.71%.
+DuPont de Nemours declared that its board has authorized a stock buyback plan on Monday, March 8th that authorizes the company to repurchase $1.50 billion in outstanding shares.
+This repurchase authorization authorizes the basic materials company to buy up to 2.7% of its stock through open market purchases.
+Stock repurchase plans are generally an indication that the company’s board believes its shares are undervalued.

-A number of equities research analysts recently weighed in on DD shares.
-The Goldman Sachs Group raised shares of DuPont de Nemours from a “neutral” rating to a “buy” rating and set a $102.00 price objective for the company in a research report on Monday, May 17th.
-DZ Bank raised shares of DuPont de Nemours from a “sell” rating to a “hold” rating and set a $77.00 target price for the company in a research note on Thursday, February 11th.
-Barclays began coverage on shares of DuPont de Nemours in a research note on Monday, March 22nd.
-They set an “equal weight” rating and a $84.00 target price for the company.
-Bank of America lowered shares of DuPont de Nemours from a “buy” rating to a “neutral” rating in a research note on Tuesday, February 16th.
-Finally, Morgan Stanley began coverage on shares of DuPont de Nemours in a research note on Wednesday, May 26th.
-They set an “equal weight” rating and a $98.00 target price for the company.
-Twelve research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-The company currently has a consensus rating of “Hold” and an average price target of $82.71.
+In other news, SVP Raj Ratnakar sold 11,408 shares of the business’s stock in a transaction that occurred on Friday, May 7th.
+The shares were sold at an average price of $82.80, for a total transaction of $944,582.40.
+Following the sale, the senior vice president now owns 11,896 shares in the company, valued at $984,988.80.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider Jon D. Kemp sold 3,500 shares of the business’s stock in a transaction that occurred on Tuesday, May 25th.
+The shares were sold at an average price of $84.38, for a total transaction of $295,330.00.
+The disclosure for this sale can be found here.
+0.24% of the stock is owned by insiders.

 About DuPont de Nemours